Just Keep Me Moving

 "Just Keep Me Moving" is a song by Canadian singer-songwriter k.d. lang, co-written with Ben Mink.
 It was featured in the 1993 film Even Cowgirls Get the Blues, starring Uma Thurman, as well as the soundtrack album.
-The single was released in November 1993, and reached number six on the US Billboard Hot Dance Club Play chart and number seven on the Canadian RPM Adult Contemporary chart.
-In Europe, it peaked at number 59 on the UK Singles Chart, but was more successful on the UK Dance Singles Chart, peaking at number 35.
-A music video was produced to promote the single.
+The single was released in November 1993 by Warner Bros. and Sire, and reached number six on the US Billboard Hot Dance Club Play chart and number seven on the Canadian RPM Adult Contemporary chart.
+In Europe, it peaked at number 59 on the UK Singles Chart, but was more successful on the Music Week Airplay and Dance Singles charts, peaking at numbers 26 and 35.
+A music video was also produced to promote the single.

 Critical reception

 Larry Flick from Billboard commented, "Betcha thought it would never happen.
 Torch diva lang slips into an intense deep-house groove with a lot more ease than you might expect.
 Redressing of a disco-minded cut from the Even Cowgirls Get the Blues soundtrack is an essential peak-hour entry, thanks to hearty bottom and moody keyboards.
 Radio may dig the equally jammin' hip-hop remixes.
 Gag on it, kiddies."
 Ben Thompson from The Independent wrote, "Her swooning and, well, langorous vocal performances on songs such as "Lifted by Love" and "Just Keep Me Moving" are the perfect complement to the film's mood of dreamy sensuality, and also stand up well on their own."

-A reviewer of Music & Media remarked, "This funky single [...] is a gigantic departure from her usual "torch and twang".
+Pan-European magazine Music & Media remarked, "This funky single [...] is a gigantic departure from her usual "torch and twang".
 Funky as hell, it should give dance divas the blues."

+John Harris from NME said, "On "Just Keep Me Moving" she does the hitch-hike along this swish Becker/Fagen type groove — the only real musical nod to the novel's time frame."
+Another NME editor, Barbara Ellen, viewed it as "a limp, reggae-ish cut".
 Sam Wood from Philadelphia Inquirer found that "she imbues the antiquated sound of a '70s bell-bottom thumper with genuine heart, as if she were getting her first big break headlining at the Love Boat's discotheque."
 Renée Christ from Spin described it as "a dancey patter track, with lang's vocals filling space like a Casio sample when she's singing the repetitive onomatopoetic lyrics."